Wizard (Marvel Comics): Fictional character biography

 The Wizard had a rematch with the Human Torch before long, escaping from prison using a chemical which melted through stone.
 He got to his house and used a force field to prevent the police from entering, but allowed the Torch to enter, threatening to blast the police if they tried to get in.
 The Torch melted a shell the Wizard fired, then created a flaming barrier to protect himself from nerve gas.
 However the Wizard succeeded in using the Invisible Girl as a hostage, as she had foolishly entered and the Wizard was alerted by an alarm.
-He trapped both her and the Torch in a chamber with a bomb that would activate if the temperature increased by one degree.
+He trapped both her and the Human Torch in a chamber with a bomb that would activate if the temperature increased by one degree.
 However the Torch was able to destroy the device, escape, and capture the Wizard.
-With Paste-Pot Pete, he battled the Torch again while impersonating him again, and the Wizard captured the Torch and the Invisible Girl after escaping by disguising himself and using an anti-gravity device.
+With Paste-Pot Pete, he battled the Human Torch again while impersonating him again, and the Wizard captured the Torch and the Invisible Girl after escaping by disguising himself and using an anti-gravity device.
 However the two escaped when the Torch used his flame to alert Mister Fantastic and the Thing to their location.
 The conclusion of one encounter with the Torch sent him flying uncontrollably upward by one of his anti-gravity discs, unable to descend safely.
 He was rescued by two other adversaries of the Torch: the Sandman and Paste-Pot Pete (soon after renamed the Trapster).
 After he suggested they team up, a suggestion by the Trapster inspired him to form a team that would be a criminal counterpart to the Fantastic Four, with himself, his two rescuers, and Medusa, who was then suffering from amnesia; becoming the Frightful Four.

-The Frightful Four proved to be one of the most formidable menaces that the Fantastic Four had yet encountered.
-The Frightful Four raided the Fantastic Four's Baxter Building headquarters, and affixed the Wizard's anti-gravity discs to the four - minus Johnny, but with Alicia Masters, who managed to alert the Torch with the Invisible Girl's flare gun.
-Johnny soon appeared and forced the Wizard to use his anti-grav ship to free his team members before they floated into airless space.
-Then, together they beat the Frightful Four until the Wizard and the Sandman exploded the Wizard's ship as a distraction, and escaped.
-Later, kidnapping the Invisible Girl, they lured the Fantastic Four to a Pacific atoll where they rigged an experimental "Q-bomb" to detonate.
-The Fantastic Four narrowly escaped.
-Weeks later, the Frightful Four made their third attempt.
-Capturing the Thing, the Wizard used his "id machine" to simulate the Thing's natural tendencies toward violence and brainwash him into obeying the Wizard's commands.
-The Fantastic Four finally managed to subdue the Frightful Four, then all but Medusa were turned over to the authorities.